 Please donate to support services for women and girls today

-There are many ways that Anawim helps you to move forward with your life in the community as you approach the final stages of your journey with us.
+There are many ways that Anawim supports you to move forward with your life in the community as you approach the final stages of your journey with us.

-This includes giving you valuable opportunities to do courses, gain new skills or complete work experience to help you land a new job or realise your potential.
+This includes offering you valuable opportunities to do courses, gain new skills or complete peer support, volunteering or work experience to help you to realise your potential.

-Our aim is to help you develop yourself further so you can become more financially independent and in control of making informed, positive decisions as you progress towards reaching your life goals, hopes and ambitions.
+Our aim is to empower you to develop yourself further so you can become more financially independent and in control of making informed, positive decisions as you progress towards reaching your life goals, hopes and ambitions.

 Support throughout your journey